UTHINKUKNOWME/CEHv10StudyGuide/6-Web-Based-Hacking-Servers-and-Applications.md

   - Inherits  identity and privileges of victim to perform an undesired function on victim's behalf
   - Captures the session and sends a request based off the logged in user's credentials
   - Can be mitigated by sending **random challenge tokens**
 - **Session Fixation** - attacker logs into a legitimate site and pulls a session ID; sends link with session ID to victim.
-Once vitcim logs in, attacker can now log in and run with uer's credentials
+Once victim logs in, attacker can now log in and run with user's credentials
 - **Cookies** - small text-based files stored that contains information like preferences, session details or shopping cart contents
   - Can be manipulated to change functionality (e.g. changing a cooking that says "ADMIN=no" to "yes")
   - Sometimes, but rarely, can also contain passwords